 - 1. All pets, including dogs, cats and other domestic animals, shall be kept in a safe and sanitary manner and in accordance with state and local requirements. - 2.
 All animals maintained on the premises shall have up-to-date rabies and other vaccinations as required. - 3.
 Children shall, according to their ages and functioning levels, be protected from pets which are potentially dangerous to their health or safety. - 4.
 Pets shall not be abused or threatened in the presence of children. - 5.
-The provider shall notify parents/guardians of the presence of any pets in the home.
+Provider shall notify parents/guardians of the presence of any pets in the home.

-7.3.4 Enrollment and Staffing Health and Nutrition
+2.3.4 Enrollment and Staffing Health and Nutrition

-A. Required StaffGeneral Health Examinations
+A. Required Staff General Health Examinations

-- 1. Each Group Family Child Care Home must have one -(1) provider, who lives in the residence, and is responsible for the overall program.
-Physical Examination Form Prior to enrollment and annually thereafter, the Group Family Child Care Home Provider shall obtain from the parent/guardian a statement that the child has had a physical examination signed by a licensed health care provider (physician, physician assistant, certified registered nurse practitioner, other licensed practitioner acting within his/her scope of practice) that the child has had an age appropriate history and physical examination, assessing the health and well-being of the child and indicating any allergies, conditions, or handicaps affecting the child's general health that might require special care. - a.
+- 1. Each Family Child Care Home must have one (1) provider, who lives in the residence, and is responsible for the overall program.
+Physical Examination Form Prior to enrollment and annually thereafter, the Family Child Care Home Provider shall obtain from the parent/guardian a statement that the child has had a physical examination signed by a licensed health care provider (physician, physician assistant, certified registered nurse practitioner, other licensed practitioner acting within his/her scope of practice) that the child has had an age appropriate history and physical examination, assessing the health and well-being of the child and indicating any allergies, conditions, or handicaps affecting the child's general health that might require special care. - a.
 If a child is a foster child or is experiencing homelessness, a grace period of ninety (90) days can be granted to obtain the annual health examination documentation. - 2.
-Each Group Family Child Care Home must have at least two (2) emergency assistants, who are readily available to be called upon to provide immediate care to children, in the event of an emergency.
-Immunizations The physical examination form shall include evidence that the child is age appropriately immunized in accordance with rules and regulations promulgated by the Rhode Island Department of Health, as indicated in sections relating to Immunization and Disease Testing in Preschool, School, Colleges or Universities for communicable disease (see 216-RICR-30-05-3). - a.
-Subsequent to the date of these Regulations, no new license or license renewal will be approved with a Group Family Child Care Home provider or a Family Child Care Home provider listed as an emergency assistant.
-If a child is a foster child or is experiencing homelessness, a grace period of ninety (90) days can be granted to obtain the annual health examination documentation. - (1) The Department will consider an exception if it can be proved that the individual can be available in both situations, while maintaining compliance with these Regulations. - 3.
-A Group Family Child Care Home may have or use an assistant, to support required staffing patterns, or support other activities within the program.
-Exemptions to Immunization Requirements A child may only be permanently exempt from the immunization requirements for either of the two (2) reasons stated below: - a.
-The child's health care provider has signed the Rhode Island Department of Health's Medical Immunization Exemption Certificate attesting that the child is exempt from a specific vaccine because of medical reasons.
+Each Family Child Care Home must have at least two (2) emergency assistants, who are readily available to be called upon to provide immediate care to children, in the event of an emergency.
+Immunizations-The physical examination form shall include evidence that the child is age appropriately immunized in accordance with rules and regulations promulgated by the Rhode Island Department of Health, as indicated in sections relating to Immunization and Communicable Disease Testing in Preschool, School, Colleges or Universities (see 216-RICR-30-05-3). - a.
+Subsequent to the date of these Regulations, no new license or license renewal will be approved with a Family Child Care Home provider or Group Family Child Care Home provider listed as an Emergency Assistant.
+If a child is a foster child or is experiencing homelessness, a grace period of ninety (90) days can be granted to obtain the annual health examination documentation.